JaimeGensler/thyseus/README.md

 [archetypal](https://github.com/SanderMertens/ecs-faq#archetypes-aka-dense-ecs-or-table-based-ecs)
 [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system)
 ([ECS](https://github.com/SanderMertens/ecs-faq)) for Typescript.
-It provides an expressive, type-driven API and includes many features out of the box,
+It provides an expressive, type-driven API so you can focus on how data moves through your app instead of worrying about how to manage it.
+Many features are included out of the box, including:
-including:

 -   Effortless integration with third-party libraries like [three.js](https://github.com/mrdoob/three.js/).
--   Boilerplate-free and safety-first multithreading - no `eval()`!
 -   Archetypal storage for lean memory use and cache-friendly iteration.
 -   Complex queries with filters like `And`, `Or`, `With`, and `Without`.
 -   First class support for Resources (singletons) and Events.
+-   Boilerplate-free and safety-first worker thread support - no `eval()`!
 -   Deeply customizable execution logic for easy handling of patterns like fixed updates.
--   Effortless integration with third-party libraries.

 Get started with [the docs](https://thyseus.dev/docs), or join us on the [Web-ECS Discord](https://discord.gg/T3g8U89qqZ)!